 This equation expresses the surface area S as a (rational) function of r, which can then be analyzed.
-(Also refer to standards A-CED.4 and F-BF.4-9.)
+(Also refer to standard F-IF.8.)

-In addition, students are able to rewrite rational expressions in the form $a(x) = q(x) \cdot b(x) + r(x)$, where r(x) is a polynomial of degree less than b(x), by inspection or by using polynomial long division.
+Additionally, students are able to rewrite rational expressions in the form $a(x) = q(x) \cdot b(x) + r(x)$, where r(x) is a polynomial of degree less than b(x), by inspection or by using polynomial long division.
 They can flexibly rewrite this expression as $\frac{a(x)}{b(x)} = q(x) + \frac{r(x)}{b(x)}$ as necessary-for example, to highlight the end behavior of the function defined by the expression $\frac{a(x)}{b(x)}$.
 In order to make working with rational expressions more than just an exercise in the proper manipulation of symbols, instruction should focus on the characteristics of rational functions that can be understood by rewriting them in the ways described above (e.g., rates of growth, approximation, roots, axis intersections, asymptotes, end behavior, and so on).